TYPO3-Documentation/render-guides/Documentation/Migration/Index.rst

 replaced by an XML file, :file:`Documentation/guides.xml`.

-To facilitate migration the extension `t3docs/typo3-guides-cli` in this mono-repository comes with a Symfony Console Command to automatically migrate the outdated :file:`Settings.cfg`.
+To facilitate migration the extension `t3docs/typo3-guides-cli` in this mono-repository comes with a Symfony console command to automatically migrate the outdated :file:`Settings.cfg`.

 With make